fromedwin/monitor/README.md

 # Monitor fromedwin

-This project provide a no code interface to configure a prometheus instance.
+This project provide a no code Prometheus setup for instance down monitoring

 ## Installation